open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-The `tailtracerReceiver` type is now ready to be instantiated and keep all  meaningful information passed by it's factory.
+The `tailtracerReceiver` type is now ready to be instantiated and keep all meaningful information passed by its factory.

 Open the `tailtracer/factory.go` file and navigate to the `createTracesReceiver()` function.

 The receiver is only instantiated if it's declared as a component within a pipeline and the factory is responsible to make sure the next consumer (either a processor or exporter) in the pipeline is valid otherwise it should generate an error.

-The Collector's api provides some standard error types to help the factory handle pipeline configurations.
+The Collector's API provides some standard error types to help the factory handle pipeline configurations.
 Your receiver factory should throw a `component.ErrNilNextConsumer` in case the next consumer has an issue and is passed as nil.

 The `createTracesReceiver()` function will need a guard clause to make that validation.